moyano83/ansible-up-running/README.md

 Ansible playbooks are written in YAML syntax.
 YAML is a file format similar in intent to JSON, but generally easier for humans to read and write.
 YAML files are supposed to start with three dashes (---) to indicate the beginning of the document but it is not required.
-Comments start with '#' and in general, YAML strings don’t have to be quoted, although you can quote them if you prefer.
+Comments start with '#' and in general, YAML strings don't have to be quoted, although you can quote them if you prefer.
 YAML lists are like arrays in JSON and Ruby, or lists in
 Python, they are delimited with hyphens.
 YAML dictionaries are like objects in JSON, dictionaries in Python, or hashes in Ruby.

 When writing playbooks, you might want to break this up across multiple lines in your file, but you want Ansible to treat the string as if it were a